IDNI/tau-lang/README.md

 tau o1 = console
 ```

-In the above case we specify that `i1` and `o1` are of type `tau` and they take
+In the above case we specify that `i1` and `o1` are of type `tau`, namely that
-values from the console (lets say stdin for the input and stdout for the output).
+they are Tau formulas, and they take values from the console (e.g. stdin/stdout).
+Type actually means which Boolean algebra the values come from.
+It is a unique
+property of the Tau langauge that it can refer to its own sentences, abstracted
+as Boolean algebra elements.

-You can define as IO streams also files:
+You can also define files as IO streams:

 ```
 tau i1 = ifile("input.in")
 tau o1 = ofile("output.out")
 ```

+Back to the above two examples, the one where the output is always zero and the
-Note that those Tau specs define only one program, each (there's a caveat in this
+one where it equals the input, those Tau specs define only one program each
-statement but we shall treat it later on).
-An example of a Tau spec that specifies
+(there's a caveat in this statement but we shall treat it later on).
+An example
-infinitely many programs would be:
+of a Tau spec that specifies infinitely many programs would be:

 ```
 o1[t] & i1[t] = 0